Information stored by your content, like publication date or author name, which is sometimes displayed on the content

 Metadata is information about your content, like its name or publication date, that’s stored within the content itself.

 This guide provides an overview of metadata used in Squarespace and explains how to customize it throughout your site.

-Tip: This guide focuses on metadata that display on a page.
+Tip: This guide focuses on metadata that displays on a page.
 To add information to your site for SEO, visit Increasing your site’s visibility to search engines.
 To import image metadata, visit Importing image metadata.

 Types of metadata

-The following metadata elements can display on these collection pages depending on your template and style options:
+The following metadata can display on these collection pages depending on your site's settings: